Lindt8/PHITS-Tools/paper.md

 While simplified "rule of thumb" calculations can provide crude answers in some basic scenarios, fully modeling a radiation scenario is often necessary to obtain a much more precise answer.
-PHITS [@PHITS333_ref] (Particle and Heavy Ion Transport code System) is one such general purpose Monte Carlo particle transport simulation code, presently with over 7400 users worldwide[^1].
+PHITS [@PHITS333_ref] (Particle and Heavy Ion Transport code System) is one such general purpose Monte Carlo particle transport simulation code, presently with over 7400 users[^1].
 Though PHITS can simulate a large variety of complex physics, it can only do so on the extremely short time scales of nuclear reactions.
 To calculate the creation and destruction of nuclides with time (activation, buildup, burnup, and decay) on any scale (seconds to centuries),